 On October 4, 2015, Obama's team negotiated the Trans-Pacific Partnership.
-It would have replaced NAFTA as the world's largest free-trade agreement.
+The deal have replaced NAFTA as the world's largest free-trade agreement.
 It would have removed tariffs between the United States and 11 other countries that border the Pacific Ocean.
 On January 23, 2017, Trump withdrew the United States from the agreement.
-The other countries are planning to continue the agreement anyway.
-Japan and the European Union are negotiating their own agreement.
+The other countries renegotiated a new agreement without the U.S.

 Obama's term ended before negotiations on the TTIP could be finalized.
 It would have been bigger than the TPP.
-President Trump has not made much progress on the TTIP during his time in office.
+President Trump did not make any further progress on the TTIP during his time in office.

 13. International Climate Change Agreement

 On December 12, 2015, Obama and more than 190 other countries announced the Paris Climate Agreement.
 Countries agreed to reduce carbon emissions and increase carbon trading.
 The goal is to limit global warming to 2 degrees Celsius above pre-industrial temperatures.
 Developed countries will contribute $100 billion a year to assist emerging markets.
 They bear the brunt of damage from climate change.
 They face increased typhoons, rising sea levels, and more severe droughts.

 On October 5, 2016, enough countries ratified the agreement that it went into effect.
 At the 2016 G20 meeting, China and the United States agreed to ratify the agreement.
 These two countries are the world's largest emitters of greenhouse gases.
 On June 1, 2017, Trump announced the U.S. withdrawal from the agreement, but President Biden declared that the U.S. would be rejoining on his first day in office, January 20, 2021.

 14. Job Creation

-Obama is the third-best job-creating president in U.S. history.
-His policies put 16 million people to work from the depths of the recession in December 2009 to the end of his term.
+Obama's policies put more than 10 million people to work from the depths of the recession to the end of his term.
 That's because unemployment continued to rise even after the recession ended in July.
 It takes a few months of economic growth before businesses are confident enough to begin hiring again.